 Bacon.
 Donut.
 Day.
 Dynamo Donut & Coffee has made it real, and available every day.
 Handmade daily by owner Sara and her staff and using organic, locally sourced ingredients, their creative take on donuts make the word "glazed" suddenly sound mundane and unworthy.

-Baking fresh bread daily (made from their German mill) and serving up other tasty homemade options, this partnership between the Barrel guys and Josey Baker Bread is great for a bite, coffee, and some quiet contemplation.
+Baking incredible fresh bread daily (made with flour from from their German mill) this partnership between the Barrel guys and Josey Baker Bread is a constant go-to for a bite, coffee, and some quiet contemplation.
+As you'd expect from a place that has a serious way with dough, the BYOB Monday pizza nights and Wednesday grilled cheese and soup nights are not to be missed.

 Right off the dog park, an awesome spot to grab a bagel or sammy along with your morning coffee while watching the pups play.